 In November 2017, PHIN began contacting every consultant working in private practice to ask them to log into their secure online portal and check their data.
+The portal is online: https://portal.phin.org.uk/home.html

-BOA discussions with PHIN have clarified that the process of checking data that consultants are asked to undertake will be in advance of the first instance of publication, and is not expected to be repeated for every refresh to the published data (which is likely to be quarterly).
+BOA discussions with PHIN have clarified that the process of checking data that consultants are asked to undertake will be in advance of the first instance of publication, and is not expected to be repeated for every refresh to the published data (quarterly).
 However, this is still under some discussions, and, for example, it is expected that there will still be a periodic process to re-approve data and/or a mechanism for flagging to consultants where a set of data differs in some significant way from that published previously.